panzerama/critaholic/roadmap.md

 ###High
-* The GM or GM's should have a visibility definition above Players (user roles) that define the information that can be seen, the changes that can be made, or the control of different entities.
+* The GM or GM's should have a visibility definition above Players (user roles) that define the information that can be seen, the changes that can be made, or the control of different entities. **User Authentication**

 ###Low
 * Update the templates to use bootstrap service from CDN
+* Admin panel from a superuser perspective and a GM's perspective

 ## Initiative
 **Tool for tracking intiative of various actors in an encounter**